GifZeb/Nursery/README.md

-## PCB Soldering
+## PCB
-After soldering sensor, use the pcb schema underneath and make a power controller board to attach your sensor and raspberry pi.
+Here is my PCB Design:
 ![fritz_pcb](https://user-images.githubusercontent.com/43179715/47754222-8fb12800-dc70-11e8-87b3-98ad89bb7866.png)

-I got this after soldering my pcb and there are socket headers to connect raspberry pi and sensor to the pcb.
+After soldering my pcb, it looks like this:
 ![99a0e5b6-66c7-4494-9c4c-d72fc71df572](https://user-images.githubusercontent.com/43179715/48144165-5f741580-e27e-11e8-89b8-15479172b483.jpg)
+there are socket headers to connect raspberry pi and sensor to the pcb.

 ### Power Up
-After all the components are connected, your PCb Should look like this.
+After all the components are connected, your PCB should look like this.
 ![whatsapp image 2018-11-13 at 10 50 46 pm](https://user-images.githubusercontent.com/43179715/48459391-c9694f00-e797-11e8-87b8-390ad1ba5433.jpeg)

 ## Unit Testing